U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

-In 2015, total liquid fuels consumption is forecast to grow by 290,000 bbl/d (1.5%).
-Lower pump prices contribute to an 80,000-bbl/d increase (0.9%) in motor gasoline consumption.
-EIA expects petrochemical plants to use more HGL as feedstock, which will reverse 2014's decline, increasing by 140,000 bbl/d (5.7%).
-Consumption of distillate fuel is projected to increase by 80,000 bbl/d, driven largely by expanding industrial production.
+In 2015, total liquid fuels consumption is forecast to grow by 310,000 bbl/d (1.6%).
+Lower pump prices contribute to a 70,000 bbl/d increase (0.8%) in motor gasoline consumption.
+EIA expects petrochemical plants to use more HGL as feedstock, which will reverse 2014's decline in HGL consumption, increasing by 160,000 bbl/d (6.8%).
+Consumption of distillate fuel is projected to increase by 80,000 bbl/d (2.0%), driven partially by expanding industrial production.
 Additionally, some of the growth in distillate fuel consumption comes from Annex VI to the International Convention for the Prevention of Pollution from Ships (MARPOL Annex VI), which is an international agreement that generally requires the use of fuels below 1,000 parts per million sulfur by marine vessels in most U.S. waters, unless alternative devices, procedures, or compliance methods are used to achieve equivalent emissions reductions.
 The increase in marine distillate use because of MARPOL regulations will displace the use of residual fuel oil.

 Liquid Fuels Supply

-Forecast U.S. crude oil production increases from an average of 8.6 million bbl/d in 2014 to 9.3 million bbl/d in 2015 and 9.5 million bbl/d in 2016.
-With WTI crude oil prices expected to average $50/bbl in the first half of 2015, EIA expects 2015 drilling activity to decline because of unattractive economic returns in some areas of both emerging and mature oil production regions.
-Many companies have begun redirecting investment away from marginal exploration and research drilling and focusing on core areas of major tight oil plays.
-Projected 2015 oil prices remain high enough to support some development drilling activity in the Bakken, Eagle Ford, Niobrara, and Permian Basin, albeit at lower levels than previously forecast.
-Companies that have lower drilling and debt costs and have acreage in the sweet spots of these regions will continue to drill highly productive wells in 2015.
+Forecast U.S. crude oil production increases from an average of 8.7 million bbl/d in 2014 to 9.3 million bbl/d in 2015 and to 9.5 million bbl/d in 2016.
+With WTI crude oil prices expected to average $47/bbl in the first half of 2015, EIA expects 2015 onshore drilling activity to decline because of unattractive economic returns in some areas of both emerging and mature oil production regions.
+Many companies have begun redirecting investment away from marginal exploration and research drilling to focus on core areas of major tight oil plays.
+Projected 2015 oil prices remain high enough to support continued development drilling activity in the Bakken, Eagle Ford, Niobrara, and Permian basins.
+Companies with lower drilling and debt service costs that operate on acreage in the sweet spots of these regions are expected to continue to drill highly productive wells in 2015.
 Furthermore, a reduction of the backlog of wells drilled but not completed, which runs three to seven months in major producing regions, will bolster production by offsetting recent drops in drilling activity.

-Nevertheless, EIA expects 2015 production to reach 9.4 million bbl/d in the second quarter, then decline by 180,000 bbl/d in the third quarter.
-With projected WTI crude oil prices rising in the second half of 2015, drilling activity is expected to increase again as companies take advantage of lower costs for both leasing acreage and drilling services, resulting in growing production despite the relatively low WTI price.
-A notable risk to the production forecast is that some drilled wells will not be completed.
-EIA will continue monitoring the inventory of uncompleted wells to inform the production forecast.
-Additionally, this forecast remains particularly sensitive to actual prices available at the wellhead and drilling economics that vary across regions and operators, and whether additional production from the backlog of well completions materializes.
+Nevertheless, EIA expects crude oil production to reach 9.4 million bbl/d in the second quarter of 2015, then decline by 170,000 bbl/d in the third quarter.
+With projected WTI crude oil prices rising in the second half of 2015, drilling activity is expected to increase again as companies take advantage of lower costs for acreage leasing and drilling services, resulting in growing production despite the relatively low WTI price.
+However, the forecast remains particularly sensitive to actual prices available at the wellhead, drilling economics that vary across regions and operators, and whether additional production from the backlog of well completions materializes.
 Projected production in the federal offshore region rises during the forecast period, while production in Alaska falls.
 Production in these areas is less sensitive to short-term price movements than onshore production in the Lower 48 states.

 Petroleum Product Prices

-The May 2015 New York Harbor reformulated blendstock for oxygenate blending (RBOB) futures contract averaged $1.77/gal for the five trading days ending February 5, 2015, and has a 15% probability of exceeding $2.10/gal (consistent with a retail price of $2.75/gal) at expiration.
-The current values of futures and options contracts suggest there is a 5% probability that the RBOB futures contract price at expiration may exceed $2.35/gal, consistent with a retail price of $3.00/gal or higher, and a 8% probability that the RBOB futures price may fall below $1.35/gal, consistent with a retail price of $2.00/gal or lower.
+The June 2015 New York Harbor reformulated blendstock for oxygenate blending (RBOB) futures contract averaged $1.91/gal for the five trading days ending March 5, 2015, and has a 27% probability of exceeding $2.10/gal (consistent with a retail price of $2.75/gal) at expiration.
+The current values of futures and options contracts suggest there is a 10% probability that the RBOB futures contract price at expiration may exceed $2.35/gal, consistent with a retail price of $3.00/gal or higher, and a 3% probability that the RBOB futures price may fall below $1.35/gal, consistent with a retail price of $2.00/gal or lower.
 Daily and weekly national average prices can differ significantly from monthly and seasonal averages, and there are also significant differences across regions, with monthly average prices in some areas falling above or below the national average price by $0.30/gal or more.

 Despite the recent cold weather, home heating costs this winter are still expected to be lower than last winter for households using heating oil or propane.
-Lower projected crude oil prices also contribute to lower expected residential heating oil prices.
-Average retail heating oil prices are expected to average $2.96/gal this winter, $0.92/gal lower than last winter.
-The average household that uses heating oil as its primary space heating fuel is now expected to spend $1,645 for heating this winter, $710 lower than last winter.
-With propane supplies more ample this winter compared with last winter, propane prices are expected to be 17% lower in the Northeast and 27% lower in the Midwest, resulting in households spending 23% and 35% less on propane in those regions, respectively.
+Lower projected crude oil prices this winter compared with last winter contribute to retail heating oil prices that are expected to average $3.02/gal this winter, $0.86/gal lower than last winter.
+The average household that uses heating oil as its primary space-heating fuel is now expected to spend $1,784 for heating this winter, about $570 less than last winter.
+With propane supplies more ample this winter compared with last winter, propane prices are expected to be 16% lower in the Northeast and 27% lower in the Midwest, resulting in households spending 18% and 32% less on propane in those regions, respectively.